RBW Electric Classic Cars - EV Roadster Price: from £90,000 plus taxes

 RBW has been working with Continental AG and its subsidiary Continental Engineering Services (CES), one of the largest engineering service providers to the automotive industry.
 Continental has adapted one of its off-the-shelf 70kW electric transaxles and converted it to a rear-mounted powerplant, while the front-mounted batteries are supplied by Hyperdrive.
 Chassis specialists Development Engineering & Enterprise have been responsible for creating the bespoke rear subframe that houses the motor and related wishbone and coil spring independent rear suspension along with the front suspension and braking system.

-Performance figures for the MG Roadster are a 0-60mph (97km/h) time of 8.5 seconds and a top speed of 95mph (153km/h).
+Performance figures for the EV Roadster are a 0-60mph (97km/h) time of 8.5 seconds and a top speed of 95mph (153km/h).
 The top speed can be increased if required.
 Range is 160 miles and a charge using 3.5kw takes eight hours, Using a 7.0kw chrager reduces this time to 3-4 hours.
 The electric powerplant delivers an eqivalent 94bhp with 226N of instantaneous torque.